 Mandell Hill is a working landscape in many senses of the term.
 One major aspect of the property is the ongoing management of invasive plant species such as Asiatic bittersweet and multiflora rose.
-In concert with this work is the reclamation of acres of former pastures that were lost to these invading plants and are now once again supporting active agriculture in the form of a grass fed beef operation.
+In concert with this work is the reclamation of acres of former pastures that were lost to these invading plants and are now once again supporting active agriculture.
+Currently the fields are hayed in support of a local grass-fed beef operation.
 The third leg of this operation is the management of the large upper fields for breeding grassland birds such as bobolinks and meadowlarks.
 Supported with sustainable forestry and other endeavors such as sugaring, the Mandell Hill property is intended to be a model of ecologically sensitive, financially profitable and culturally appropriate land use.

 In 2022 a Motus wildlife tracking tower was installed.
 Scientists across the northeast can track birds, insects and mammals as they migrate up and down the eastern seaboard.
 Click here to see detections from our receiver.